midouest/advent-of-code-2021/README.md

 ### Run Tests

-Run tests on the example data sets given in the puzzles.
+Run tests on the example data sets given in the puzzles using the `test` task:

 ```shell
 $ mix test